-- Monitoring The Bank's risks against the Board approved risk appetites. - Developing and reviewing risk management policies in accordance with the risk management guidelines issued by the CBB, Basel Guidelines, IFSB and international best practices. - Implementation of risk policies and ensuring that risk policies and practices are adequately built in Business Unit's departmental policies. - Identifying and recommending risk analysis tools and techniques as required under guidelines issued by Basel, CBB and IFSB and in accordance with best business practices. - Reviewing the adequacy of the risk limits and providing feed back to the relevant authorities. - Preparing quarterly risk reports and other risk items and MIS reports for review by various Board and senior management level committees. - Supports the business units in identification and day-to-day management of risks. - Developing systems and resources to review the key risk exposures of the Bank and communicating the planned/ executed corrective actions to various Board and senior management level Committees.
+- Monitoring and reporting the Bank's risks against the Board approved risk appetite. - Developing and reviewing risk management policies in accordance with the risk management guidelines issued by the CBB, Basel Guidelines, IFSB and international best practices. - Implementation of risk policies and ensuring that risk policies and practices are adequately built in Business Unit's departmental policies. - Identifying and recommending risk analysis tools and techniques as required under guidelines issued by Basel, CBB and IFSB and in accordance with best business practices. - Reviewing the adequacy of the risk limits and providing feedback to the relevant authorities. - Preparing quarterly risk reports and other risk items and MIS reports for review by various Board and Senior Management level committees. - Supports the business units in identification and day-to-day management of risks. - Developing systems and resources to review the key risk exposures of the Bank and communicating the planned/ executed corrective actions to various Board and Senior Management level Committees. - Adherence to regulatory risk reporting requirements and monitor the same.